artluai/spoolcast/RENDER_RULES.md

 - arbitrary camera pops
 - repeated reset motion on reused backgrounds
 - decorative transitions between every beat

+## Audio Contract

+The render pipeline must know:
+- where audio lives
+- whether timing is beat-level or chapter-level
+- start and end offsets for playback

+If audio is chapter-level:
+- attach it once at chapter scope
+- do not accidentally play only the first beat

+If audio is beat-level:
+- each beat must define its own audio segment explicitly

 ## Visual Effect Rules